MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 1. Populate the Report action with the following data:

-    -   **Category name**: kWh \* EF
+    1. **Category name**: kWh \* EF
-    -   **Emission report value**: kWhQuantity
+    1. **Emission report value**: kWhQuantity
-    -   **Unit**: kWh
+    1. **Unit**: kWh
-    -   **Emission factor librar**y: EPA 2021 - eGrid
+    1. **Emission factor librar**y: EPA 2021 - eGrid
-    -   **Emission factor**: US Average
+    1. **Emission factor**: US Average

-1. The fields and their values are **explained** below:
+1. The fields and their values are explained below:

-    1. The **Category name** is used for identifying the action in the calculation model.
+    - The **Category name** is used for identifying the action in the calculation model.
-    1. The **Emission report value** is used to identify which field should be used to retrieve the value used in the emission calculation.
+    - The **Emission report value** is used to identify which field should be used to retrieve the value used in the emission calculation.
 In this scenario, the Output variable from the Estimation factor action is used.

         >[!NOTE] **Note**: In this scenario, the Unit is automatically selected based on the Unit type of the Output variable from the Estimation factor node

-    1. The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
+    - The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
-    1. The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
+    - The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
 In this scenario, Alex and Wide World Importers may not know which electric grid a vehicle was charged on or the energy source, so Alex chooses the US Average emission factor to provide the estimated emissions.

-    1. Select “**Save**” to save the record.
+    1. Select **Save** to save the record.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image047.png)

-1. Select the **back arrow on the record** to return to the list of Calculation models
+1. Select the back arrow on the record to return to the list of Calculation models.

     ![A picture containing logo Description automatically generated](./Images/Lab03/L03_image048.png)

-1. The new Calculation model should now appear in the list
+1. The new Calculation model should now appear in the list.

     ![A screenshot of a computer Description automatically generated](./Images/Lab03/L03_image049.png)